daren-thomas/daren-thomas.github.io/_posts/2020-05-25-cea-plugins-part-2.md

 ---
 layout: post
 published: true
-excerpt_separator: <!--more-->
-title: CEA Plugins - Part 2: Anatomy of a CEA plugin
+title: "CEA Plugins - Part 2: Anatomy of a CEA plugin"
 ---

 Let's take a bird's-eye view of the parts that make up a CEA plugin.
 We'll cover the interface expected by the CEA when you define a plugin as well as it's default implementation: `cea.plugin.CeaPlugin`.